hari-kris/harinath-cv/index.md

 * Managed stakeholder relationship and negotating the term and timelines/deadlines
 * Standardized the ticket and bug fixing reporting workflow into Gitlab.

+**other Activity**
+* Actively invovled in the hiring life cycle by visiting campus, conducting online quiz and programming round
+* Defining KRA and KPI for the team members
+* Organizing and planning for various conferences activity by creating right marketing material and created demo's to showcase
+* Introduced training platform for interns and new joinees
+* Evaluating the right tool to solve the problem

 ### **BUDDI.AI** Senior Software Engineer - R&D, 06/2017 - 06/2018 | Chennai, India**